developingjames/ai-marketplace-monitor/README.md

 🔍 **Smart Search**

+- Search multiple marketplaces (Facebook Marketplace, Craigslist)
 - Search multiple products using keywords
 - Filter by price and location
 - Exclude irrelevant results and spammers
-- Support for different Facebook Marketplace layouts
+- Support for marketplace-specific categories and filters

 🤖 **AI-Powered**